 First, don’t just highlight the outcomes of a particular CX improvement or project, but illuminate the path that it took the organization to get there.
 Was this a cross-functional effort?
 Was the team empowered to let experimentation and practice of testing and learning influence their work?
 Were they given some autonomy over decisions?
 What new tools and methods did they use?
 Sparking conversations about the process of accomplishing is just as, if not more, important than showcasing the outcome itself.

 Secondly, CX Day doesn’t need to fall within the business-as-usual aesthetic of corporate events.
 What if you broke out of the mold and tried something different?
-Consider using different materials, such as cardboard or wood, and novel elements (i.e., neon signage) to create a space that invites play and experimentation.
-By gently dialing down the polish of the traditional trade show aesthetic in favor of unexpected and playful elements, you signal that CX is a hands-on practice that is accessible to everyone.
+Consider using different materials, such as cardboard or wood, and novel elements (i.e., neon signage) to create a space that invites play and experimentation by gently dialing down the polish of the traditional trade show aesthetic in favor of unexpected and playful elements, you signal that CX is a hands-on practice that is accessible to everyone.

 Illuminating All Stakeholders in the CX Journey

 Any CX event, and CX Day, in particular, is an excellent opportunity to rally your organization around one joint vision for your future customer experience.
 It’s also a chance to shine a light on all the different actors involved in delivering the experience.
 Don’t limit the definition of CX Day to employees but expand it to other stakeholders.
 What are the most valuable partnerships in your supply chain?
 Does your company have producers or agents in the field?
 Does your company have connections in the community?
-If you dig deep enough, you will find relationships everywhere, along with the people who think about how to make them better.
+If you dig deep enough, you will find relationships everywhere, along with the people who think about making them better.
 Invite them to showcase their work on CX Day.